British Indians: 18th–19th centuries

-During the 19th century, the East India Company brought thousands of Indian lascars, scholars and workers (who were largely Bengali and/or Muslim) to Britain largely to work on ships and in ports.
-Some of whom settled down and took local British wives, partly due to a lack of Indian women in Britain and also abandonment due to restrictions on South Asian crew members being employed on British ships such as the Navigation Acts.
+During the 19th century, the East India Company brought thousands of Indian lascars, scholars and workers to Britain largely to work on ships and in ports.
 It is estimated 8,000 Indians (a proportion being lascar sailors) lived in Britain permanently prior to the 1950s.
 Due to the majority of early Asian immigrants being lascar seamen, the earliest Indian communities were found in port towns.
+Naval cooks also accompanied them.

+The first Western-educated Indian to travel to Europe and live in Britain was I'tisam-ud-Din, a Bengali Muslim cleric, munshi and diplomat to the Mughal Empire who arrived in 1765 with his servant Muhammad Muqim during the reign of King George III.
+He wrote of his experiences and travels in his Persian book, Shigurf-nama-i-Wilayat (or 'Wonder Book of Europe').
+This is also the earliest record of literature by a British Indian.
+Also during the reign of George III, the hookah-bardar (hookah servant/preparer) of James Achilles Kirkpatrick was said to have robbed and cheated Kirkpatrick, making his way to England and stylising himself as the Prince of Sylhet.
+The man was waited upon by the prime minister of Great Britain William Pitt the Younger, and then dined with the Duke of York before presenting himself in front of the King.

-Naval cooks also came, many of them from the Sylhet Division of what is now Bangladesh.
-One of the most famous early Bengali immigrants to Britain was Sake Dean Mahomet, a captain of the British East India Company.
+One of the most famous early Indian immigrants to Britain was Sake Dean Mahomet, a captain of the British East India Company and a native of Patna in the Indian state of Bihar.
 In 1810, he founded London's first Indian restaurant, the Hindoostanee Coffee House.
 He is also valued for introducing shampoo and therapeutic massage to the United Kingdom.

+Another early Indian to settle in the United Kingdom was the Mughal noblewoman of Purnea in Bihar, Elizabeth Sharaf un-Nisa, who married into the aristocratic Ducarel family and moved to the United Kingdom in 1784 where she lived until 1822 when she died in Newland, Gloucestershire.

+In July 1841, David Ochterlony Dyce Sombre, an Anglo-Indian born in India, became the first person of Indian descent to be elected to British Parliament.
+He was the member of Parliament for Sudbury but was later removed in April 1842 due to allegations of bribery.

-By the mid-19th century, more than 40,000 Indian seamen, diplomats, scholars, soldiers, officials, tourists, businessmen and students had travelled to Britain, the majority of them being seamen working on ships, Lascars lodged in British ports in between voyages.
+Between 1600 and 1857, some 20-40,000 Indian men and women of all social classes had travelled to Britain, the majority of them being seamen working on ships.
+Lascars lodged in British ports in between voyages.
 Most Indians during this period would visit or reside in Britain temporarily, returning to India after months or several years, bringing back knowledge about Britain in the process.